Exploring Scottish cities of Dundee and Edinburgh on a budget trip.

 Actually, it started about 8 hours ago, when I boarded a cheap overnight coach in London.
-A connection through Glasgow was cheaper than any direct service that night.
+A connection through Glasgow was more affordable than any direct service that night.
 It took good 10 hours before we reached near Dundee.
-But it wasn’t as bad, this time I had an item on me that made an enormous difference: noise-cancelling earphones.
+But it wasn’t as bad; this time I had an item that made an enormous difference: noise-cancelling earphones.
 A thing I found on my previous bus cruises: the lack of room is a piece of a cake to deal with compared to screaming children or snoring co-travelers.

 First, the city is nicer than expected.
 Second, although some people complained about the weather, everyone had a smile on their faces (unlike most Londoners).
 Such a small detail can make a big impact on one’s day.

 I've got to the university just in time and started to learn about the institution.
 I left the campus at around four and went straight to the railroad station.
 Sure, I would rather go and explore around, but the foggy weather turned into heavy rain.
 It took only a few minutes, and I was soaked to a level that if I’d go swimming in the local river, it wouldn’t make any difference.
 Once at the station, I rinsed my gloves and got the ticket to Edinburgh – but since I couldn’t get any wetter, I cared less and went out again.

 Since I saw the fog in the morning, I was thinking about a composition: the Tay Road Bridge, 2.4 Km (1.5 miles) long structure, disappearing in the fog before it reaches the opposite shore.
 So I went to see if I could capture it.
 And yes...